Posts

 Image

 After the Norman Conquest brought Latinate names to England, their "a" endings were replaced with a "y".
-One such name was the saintly Lucia, from which the English Lucy emerged.
-During the Middle Ages, Lucy was commonly given to girls born at sunrise.
-That's because Lucia, Lucy's Latin form, comes from "lux", which means "light".
-Girls named Lucy are no longer born only during the morning.
-Still, its meaning can inspire lifelong optimism.
+One such name was the saintly Lucia, from which Lucy emerged.
+During the Middle Ages, Lucy was common among girls born at sunrise.
+That's because Lucia, its Latin form, comes from "lux", which means "light".
+Even though girls named Lucy are no longer born only in the morning, its meaning can still inspire lifelong optimism.
 In England, Lucy continued its popularity long after the Middle Ages ended.
-It was consistently popular all the way up to the early twentieth century.
+It was consistently popular until the early twentieth century.
 Lucy even brought its popularity with the pilgrims to the American Colonies.
-Notable Lucys born before the the end of the American Revolution include Thomas Jefferson's sister, Lucy Jefferson Lewis, along with Paul Revere's daughter.
-By 1880, the first year name records are kept, Lucy ranked outside the top 50.
+Notable Lucys born before the end of the American Revolution include Thomas Jefferson's sister and Paul Revere's daughter.
+By 1880, the first year American name records are kept, Lucy ranked outside the top 50.
 It left the top 100 by 1925.
-Howev
+However, Lucy was probably a retired evergreen classic rath

 Vintage vs. Classic Names